2009–10 Philadelphia Flyers season: Eastern Conference semifinals

 The Flyers were now on the brink of elimination down three games to none.
 However, on the upside, Simon Gagne returned for Game 4, which turned into a bizarre mirror version of the first game of the series.
 While the Flyers were able to take a big 3–1 lead, they saw it melt away on a few strange goals.
 The Flyers would retake the lead again, but Mark Recchi would tie it with 20 seconds left in the game.
 However, Gagne would put an end to it scoring at 14:40 in overtime to keep the Flyers alive and send the series back to Boston.
 There the Flyers would dominate, shutting out the Bruins for a 4–0 victory to climb back into the series.
 However, the shutout was not held by a single goalie, as Brian Boucher would go down with injuries in both of his knees after Flyers defenseman Ryan Parent and Bruins forward Miroslav Satan fell on top of him.
 This would call Michael Leighton back into action, who had only just returned at that very game from a high-ankle sprain that had sidelined him since mid-March.

 Leighton's heroics would continue in Game 6 after making 14 saves in Game 5 to preserve the shutout Boucher had started.
 He would keep the Bruins off the scoreboard for 59 minutes until Milan Lucic scored and make 30 saves total.
 However, at that point, the Flyers would hold on to a 2–1 lead to send the series to a deciding Game 7 at TD Garden.

 Game 7 would play out very much like the series itself.
-The Bruins would jump to a 3–0 lead in the first period.
+The Bruins would jump to a 3–0 lead in the first period, with two from Milan Lucic.
 Two of the goals came on the power play due to infractions for high-sticking on Scott Hartnell and Danny Briere, respectively.
 This would prompt head coach Peter Laviolette to use up his timeout to rally the team.
 Shortly after, James van Riemsdyk, who had not registered a goal in the playoffs until that point, scored to make it 3–1.
 The second period was all Flyers, as Hartnell and Briere would redeem themselves by scoring a goal each to tie the game up at 3–3.
-Overall, the game was relatively low on penalties, with only six minors being called total, but the last one of those, a bench penalty for Too Many Men, would come to haunt Boston, as Simon Gagne put the puck in the net for a 4–3 Flyers lead.
+Overall, the game was relatively low on penalties, with only six minors being called total, but the last one of those, a bench penalty for too many men, would come to haunt Boston, as Simon Gagne put the puck in the net for a 4–3 Flyers lead.
 The Flyers would be able to hold on to it and become only the third team in NHL history, the fourth team in the big four American professional sports leagues, to return from an 0–3 deficit of games to win that playoff series.